Advertiser Disclosure

 Break Down Tasks & Give Detailed Descriptions

-Expanding on the “no surprises” principle, if you anticipate going over a money or time budget set at the start of a project, let the client know about this right away.
+If you anticipate going over a money or time budget set at the start of a project, let the client know about this right away.
 The client might tell you to ignore some aspects of the project while focusing on others.
 Or the client might want to terminate the project (make sure you get paid for your services up to the time of termination).
 Or the client might approve the revised budget.
-Be sure to get everything in writing, so everyone understands the new goal.
+Be sure to get everything in writing so everyone understands the new goal.

 People always like a discount, so let the client know if you do give one.
 This way, you can earn their appreciation, which might translate to faster payment and maybe even repeat business.